 First, draw a square using the two vanishing points.

-Then, draw the diagonals and middles lines of this square.
+Then, draw the diagonals and middle lines of this square.
 Using these lines, you can trace the ellipse.

 Examples of two point perspective drawing

 This first example will be a Rubik’s Cube.
-This is an easy example as you just have to draw a normal box.
+It is an easy example, as you just have to draw a normal box.